-The Company's eligible employees are permitted to participate in InCube Labs, LLC's 401(k) Plan ("401(k) Plan").
+Prior to April 2022, the Company's eligible employees were permitted to participate in ICL's 401(k) Plan.
+In April 2022, the Company established its own 401(k) Plan ("401(k) Plan") and eligible employees are permitted to participate in the Company's 401(k) Plan.
 Plan participants are able to defer eligible compensation subject to applicable annual limits pursuant to the Internal Revenue Code of 1986, as amended (the "Code").
 The 401(k) Plan is intended to be qualified under Section 401(a) of the Code with the 401(k) Plan's related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) Plan and earnings on those contributions are not taxable to our employees until distributed from the 401(k) Plan.
 Participation in the 401(k) Plan is offered for the benefit of U.S. employees, including the Company's Named Executive Officers, who satisfy certain eligibility requirements.